-In short, I would not go out of your way to eat here (like I definitely recommend you do for The Angel Pub and Bistro in the Barn), however if you are in the area this is a safe stop to eat for sure.
+In short, I would not go out of your way to eat here (like I definitely recommend you do for The Angel Pub), however if you are in the area this is a safe stop to eat for sure.

 More Gluten Free Options in the Peak District

-Other than those three restaurants (including repeated visits to The Angel Pub), I prepared my own gluten free meals at our apartment in Dronfield.
-There was a Tesco walking distance away so it was very convenient and stress-free.
+Other than those restaurants (including repeated visits to The Angel Pub), I prepared my own gluten free meals at our apartment in Dronfield.
+There was a large Tesco with many gluten free options walking distance away so it was very convenient and stress-free.

 - Roaches Tea Rooms & Restaurant: A restaurant and tearoom in the southwest Peak District, in a great area for walks.
 There is a separate gluten free menu with gluten free breakfasts, sandwiches, gluten free sausages, gluten free sticky toffee pudding, and more.